 If you apply online, you'll receive a confirmation code when your application is complete.
 Hold onto it.
 An iForward enrollment specialist will contact you in a few days to explain what happens next.

 iForward generally follows traditional public school schedules.
-Expect classes to begin on September 3rd (Tuesday)and run through the first couple weeks of June.
+Expect classes to begin on September 1st and run through the first week of June.
 Visit iForwardWisconsin.com as the new school year approaches for specific dates.

 No. An iForward guidance counselor will review your school transcripts to determine the appropriate grade level for you.
 If you have concerns, please contact an iForward counselor.

-iForward will offer summer school courses to returning students.
+iForward offers a good number of summer school courses to returning students.

 iForward students may attend summer school in the Grantsburg School District (or in their resident district the summer after open enrollment) without terminating their open enrollment status.